ManuelNvro/AIOSStability/README.md

 # AIOSStability

-This project is intended to reproduce 12 stability scenarios for the "All-In-One-System" (AIOS).
+This project is intended to reproduce 12 stability scenarios for the "All-In-One-System" (AIOS) using Modelica and the OpenIPSL library.
 The scenarios are:

 ## 1
+Simulation time: 10 secs.
+Power Flow: 1
+Disturbance:
+Observations: system equilibrium.

 ## 2